-Why are government grant consultants needed?
+Why are grant application consultants needed?

-Despite the Government’s efforts to cut red tape, government grant applications still take a long time to write and prepare.
+Despite the Government’s efforts to cut red tape, grant applications still take a long time to write and prepare.

 Sometimes I will spend 40+ hours preparing a grant application.

-What does a government grant consultant do?
+What does a grant application consultant do?

 For example, it is a government grant consultant’s job to know that a particular industry grant is heavily geared towards job creation and local economic impact, and I will highlight this in the application.